r3fang/CRESTseq/README.md

  + from the second row, the rest of columns should be raw read counts (no normalization).
  + deletion coordinates must be valid (chr:start-end) and start must smaller than end.

- Below is a valid crest input format:
+ Below is a valid crest input format example:

  |  | T1 | T2 | T3 | T4 | T5 | C1 | C2 |
  |:------------------:|:-------------:|:-----:|:------:|:-------:|:-------:|:-------:|:-------:|